Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 Grant-Frontier Park prospecting tips

-And happily the good news: There’s still good gold here just upstream of the manicured & sculpted area.
-Access from the parking lot on the west side of the river is good-to-go!
+The area upstream of the pedestrian bridge on the west side of the river is also good-to-go!
 Here’s a shot looking upstream from the pedestrian bridge:

 Denver, Colorado